Your Pharmacy Went Dark. The Next 72 Hours Decide the Body on the Other Side.

 The 60 to 90 day window is long enough to backslide visibly if the floor is not held.
 It is also long enough to install habits that survive the next molecule, the next supply disruption, and the eventual transition to maintenance without any peptide at all.

 Not medical advice.
 I am a patient who lost 112 lbs and watched the news cycle change three times, and a coach for a company built to track these levers.
-Your doctor is the one who decides the molecule and the dose.
 The conversation to have this week, in this order:

-- **What is my realistic timeline back to a manufacturer-grade molecule** (tirzepatide, semaglutide) given my insurance and current supply realities?
+- What is the realistic timeline back to a manufacturer-grade molecule given current insurance and supply realities?

 - What does the gap look like in weeks, not days?
 30, 60, 90?
 Plan accordingly.